aplteam/Tatin/docs/SyntaxReference.md

 Takes a folder (`⍵`) and initializes it so that it can be a package.

-This means in particular to create the folder (although it might already exist) and to create a package config file with default settings or what `⍺` specifies: one can pass a config namespace as `⍺`, typically created by a call to [`InitPackageConfig`](#InitPackageConfig).
+This means in particular to create the folder (although it might already exist) and creating a package config file with default settings or what `⍺` specifies: one can pass a config namespace as `⍺`, typically created by a call to [`InitPackageConfig`](#InitPackageConfig).

 There must be no config file yet, otherwise an error is thrown.